The View from Pompey's Head: Film adaptation

 Basso's novel was sold to 20th Century Fox for $100,000.
 The 1955 film was written and directed by Philip Dunne.
-Exterior shots and some interior shots of the video adaption were filmed in Savannah, Georgia as well as Brunswick, Georgia.
-The story begins when Manhattan attorney Anson Page (Richard Egan) returns to his Southern roots after 15 years, arriving in Pompey's Head, South Carolina, to investigate the mystery surrounding missing royalties due famous author Garvin Wales (Sidney Blackmer).
+Exterior shots and some interior shots of the video adaption were filmed in Savannah and Brunswick, Georgia.
+The story begins when the Manhattan attorney Anson Page (Richard Egan) returns to his Southern roots after 15 years, arriving in Pompey's Head, South Carolina, to investigate the mystery surrounding missing royalties due famous author Garvin Wales (Sidney Blackmer).
 In the small Southern town, Page sees the same problems of racial and class prejudices that had once prompted him to leave Pompey's Head.
-However, he also encounters his former flame, Dinah Blackford (Dana Wynter), who has married businessman Mickey Higgins (Cameron Mitchell).
+However, he also encounters his former flame, Dinah Blackford (Dana Wynter), who has married the businessman Mickey Higgins (Cameron Mitchell).
 While their romance is rekindled, various secrets of the past rise to the surface.

-Child actors Charles Herbert and Evelyn Rudie were in the cast, along with an appearance by DeForest Kelley.
+The child actors Charles Herbert and Evelyn Rudie were in the cast, along with DeForest Kelley.
 Elmer Bernstein provided the music score.
 Released November 4, 1955, the film was retitled Secret Interlude in the UK.
 Marjorie Rambeau received a Best Supporting Actress Award from the National Board of Review.

 The film was made for $1.23 million and earned an estimated $1.5 million at the North American box office in 1955.